DanBriSyk/UofG-MicroCT/Batch-TXM-Converter/Readme.md

 ## Code Description

+-   **`ParallelWorkerThread`:** A QThread subclass that handles the parallel conversion process in a separate thread to prevent GUI freezing.
--   **`WorkerThread`:** A QThread subclass that handles the conversion process in a separate thread to prevent GUI freezing.
+-   **`SerialWorkerThread`:** A QThread subclass that handles the serial conversion process in a separate thread to prevent GUI freezing.
 -   **`convert_scans`:** Orchestrates the parallel conversion of `.txm` files using Dask.
 -   **`process_txm`:** Handles the conversion of a single `.txm` file, including metadata extraction, slice loading, and saving.
 -   **`_extract_metadata`, `_get_sorted_image_streams`, `_create_output_folder`, `_load_slices`, `_convert_to_8bit`, `_save_slices`, `_zip_output`:** Helper functions for various conversion tasks.